Chris Taylor Player Props: Dodgers vs. Padres

-Chris Taylor -- hitting .281 in his past 10 games -- will be in action for the Los Angeles Dodgers against the San Diego Padres, with Yu Darvish on the hill, on August 4 at 9:40 PM ET.
+On Saturday, Chris Taylor (.400 on-base percentage in past 10 games, 102 points above season-long percentage) and the Los Angeles Dodgers face the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 8:40 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-5 with an RBI) against the Athletics.
+In his most recent game he had a one-hit showing (1-for-4) against the Padres.

 Chris Taylor Game Info & Props vs. the Padres